lhbikos/ReC_Psychometrics/docs/04-Validity.md

 ### With at least three variables, evaluate the degree to which the instrument demonstrates incremental validity (this should involve two regression equations and their statistical comparison)

-Playing around with these variables, let's presume our outcome of interested is the student's evaluation and we usually predict it through traditional pedagogy.
-What does SCRPed contribute over-and-above?
+Playing around with these variables, let's presume our outcome of interested is the student's *valuation of the class* (i.e., the "Valued by the Student variable") and we usually predict it through traditional pedagogy.
+What does SRPed contribute over-and-above?

 *Please understand, that we would normally have a more robust dataset with other indicators -- maybe predicting students grades?*